Homemade Whipped Cream

 This can definitely be confusing!
 Their difference is in the percentage of milk fat.
 Heavy cream and heavy whipping cream contain 36% milk fat and whipping cream (without “heavy” in the title) is a little lighter, with 30% milk fat.

-They can all be used interchangeably in most recipes, but when it comes to whipped cream, heavy cream/heavy whipping cream will hold its shape longer.
+They can usually be used interchangeably in recipes, but when it comes to whipped cream, heavy cream/heavy whipping cream will hold its shape longer.
 They are ideal for homemade whipped cream.

 zoomed in image of a cream puff